pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

         -   Just like a line in geometry whose construction is easy and whose properties and effects are remarkable and widespread.

-#### 7. That Miracles Conform to the General Order, Even Though They May Be Contrary to the Subordinate Maxims; and about What God Wills or Permits by a General or Particular Volition
+#### 7. That Miracles Conform to the General Order, Even Though They May Be Contrary to the Subordinate Maxims; and about What God Wills or Permits by a General or Particular Volition {#that-miracles-conform-to-the-general-order-even-though-they-may-be-contrary-to-the-subordinate-maxims-and-about-what-god-wills-or-permits-by-a-general-or-particular-volition}

 -   Nothing happens which is not in order.
     -   Miracles are therefore part of that natural order.